 (b) ensure that persons who participate in the conduct of the programme understand the requirements of these regulations and are appropriately instructed and trained;

-(c) submit to the Commissioner of Health before 30 June in each year an annual report on the needle and syringe programme; and
+(c) submit to the CEO before 30 June in each year an annual report on the needle and syringe programme; and

-(d) report to the Commissioner of Health any irregularities that occur in the conduct of the programme.
+(d) report to the CEO any irregularities that occur in the conduct of the programme.

 [Regulation 12C inserted in Gazette 26 May 1994 p.
-2198.]
+2198; amended in Gazette 15 Dec 2006 p.
+5630.]

 12D.
 Requirements relating to programme

-(1) Where the Commissioner of Health approves a needle and syringe programme, the Commissioner of Health may specify in the approval a requirement that the programme only be conducted —
+(1) Where the CEO approves a needle and syringe programme, the CEO may specify in the approval a requirement that the programme only be conducted —

 (a) at a specified place or specified places; or